 - Stilson Transit Center (BUILD funded): Acquisition of 5.7 acres of land and construction of a 2,700 square-foot 6-bay transit center, with a dedicated 403-space paved public park 'n ride lot, car-charging stations, pedestrian and bicycle pathway interconnections, covered bicycle parking, bike repair stand, e-bike charging, and a new transit signal study in separate warrant analysis at WY-390 that is yet to be determined by WYDOT.
-The project is anticipated to be complete by 2026. - Wilson Stilson Transit Center (BUILD funded): Construction GYT to WY-22 linking pathway underpasses below Wilson and the Transit Center. (pathway and underpasses Stilson built). are
+The project is anticipated to be complete by 2026. - GYT Wilson to Stilson Transit Center (BUILD funded): Construction of pathway and underpasses below WY-22 linking Wilson to the planned Stilson Transit Center. (pathway and underpasses are now built).